NUKnightLab/how-we-work/teams/Software.md

    2 hours/week

    - **Handle tickets that you previously fielded** and are currently open.
 Try to get your open tickets to a closed or pending state (see "Managing Zendesk" below for more info on Zendesk statuses)
    - **Take on responsibility for new tickets** by replying to users in Zendesk, creating Github issues as appropriate.
-Tickets you field should be replied to as either _Pending_ or _Solved_
+Tickets you field should be replied to as either _Pending_ or _Solved_.
+In general, try to prioritize New tickets by oldest first.

 ### Zendesk backlog